 Sage business cloud accounting customer reviews

-Sage business cloud accounting is rated as 'Excellent' on specialist review site Trustpilot with a score of 4.7 out of 5.0 stars from over 12,800 reviews.
-86% of customers rate it as 'Excellent' with many commenting on its outstanding levels of customer service.
+Sage business cloud accounting is rated as 'Excellent' on independent customer review site Trustpilot with a score of 4.6 out of 5.0 stars from over 15,000 reviews.
+85% of customers rate it as 'Excellent' with many commenting on its outstanding levels of customer service.
 Only 6% rate it as 'Bad' with some saying that the cancellation process following the free trial can be confusing.

 Pros and Cons of Sage business cloud accounting